 All of our fragrances have been thoroughly tested and are free of parabens and phthalates.
 We utilize essential oils in our products whenever possible, however some scents are difficult to emulate without the use of fragrances.

 Do your products require refrigeration?
 Why do you sometimes ship my order in a cooler?

 Because our products do not contain preservatives, the ingredients can separate when exposed to heat.
-To protect the integrity of your favorite 1818 Farms products, please keep them at or above room temperature, or 76°F.
+To protect the integrity of your favorite 1818 Farms products, please keep them at or below room temperature, or 76°F.

 What is the shelf life of your products?